 What better way to shrug off the winter blues than to get in the kitchen and cook something warming, comforting and nutritious?
-These five cookery books are packed with the kind of recipes you need to see you through the cold season - soups, stews, casseroles, roasts and puddings.
-These are dishes you'll want to eat curled up by an open fire, while you laugh in the face of the wind and rain outside.
+Our collection of the best winter cookbooks is bursting with recipes to see you through the colder months – we’re talking warming soups and stews, one-pot casseroles, impressive roasts, and indulgent puddings.
+From Mary Berry to Jamie Oliver, you’ll find something for you in this cookbook collection.

-One of the big hits of the Christmas book-buying season, and rightly featured in numerous high profile 'Best of 2013' lists (including The Guardian), this wonderful recipe book from The Great British Bake Off collection, is full of exciting modern seasonal cooking.
+This modern classic from The Great British Bake Off collection is full of approachable but impressive seasonal recipes.
 With all recipes written by Delicious Magazine food editor, Lizzie Kamenetzky, essential sections include Weeknight Comfort, Weekend Feasts, Winter Veg and Seasonal Occasions.

-A homage to our nation's greatest puddings and desserts, this book is packed with recipes that'll fill you with nostalgic warmth and comfort on a frosty winter day.
-From steamed puddings to crumbles, and school dinner favourites to chocoholic delights, these are dishes to savour, smothered in custard, curled up in an armchair while the wind whistles outside.
+A celebration of timeless puddings and desserts, the recipes in this book are guaranteed to fill you with nostalgic warmth and comfort on a frosty winter day.
+From steamed puddings to crumbles, and from school dinner favourites to chocoholic delights, these are puddings to boost the spirits.